Can Microsoft Teams Replace Legacy Phone Systems?

-Their call plans fall into two categories: domestic and domestic + international.
+Microsoft phone system pricing call plans fall into two categories: domestic and domestic + international.
 In the territories supported by Microsoft Teams Business Voice Calling Plan, users have a generous 3,000 inclusive minutes in domestic talk time per user, per month with the option to add an international plan with 600 minutes per user, per month.
 Businesses that buy from resellers typically receive 1,200 domestic minutes and the same option for international coverage.
-While a decent solution for those with a focus on in-region communications, Microsoft Teams does lack robust international solutions that larger companies with global customers need.
+While a decent solution for those with a focus on in-region communications, Microsoft Team's telephony features lack robust international solutions that larger companies with global customers need.

 Microsoft Teams Calling Plan Prices:

 - Domestic and International Calling Plan: $24 user/month

 A team of 1,000 could spend an additional $288,000 on top of their Microsoft subscription for 600 minutes of international calls each.

 Porting or purchasing virtual numbers can help businesses amplify their communications and curb costs through a free and simple direct routing process.
 With AVOXI, you’ll have access to our expansive number inventory, can forward calls to multiple devices, benefit from exceptional call quality and flexible plans.
 Our phone plans include hundreds to thousands of international talk time minutes for one fixed price per month.

 Pairing AVOXI’s Global Voice and Microsoft Teams Direct Routing